 Install using the convenience script

 Docker provides convenience scripts at get.docker.comand test.docker.com for installing edge andtesting versions of Docker Engine - Community into development environments quickly andnon-interactively.
-The source code for the scripts is in thedocker-install repository.Using these scripts is not recommended for productionenvironments, and you should understand the potential risks before you usethem:
+The source code for the scripts is in thedocker-install

-• The scripts attempt to detect your Linux distribution and version andconfigure your package management system for you.
+privileges to run.
+Therefore,you should carefully examine and audit the scripts before running them. - The scripts attempt to detect your Linux distribution and version andconfigure your package management system for you.
 In addition, the scripts donot allow you to customize any installation parameters.
 This may lead to anunsupported configuration, either from Docker’s point of view or from your ownorganization’s guidelines and standards.

-• The scripts install all dependencies and recommendations of the packagemanager without asking for confirmation.
+- The scripts install all dependencies and recommendations of the packagemanager without asking for confirmation.
 This may install a large number ofpackages, depending on the current configuration of your host machine.

-• The script does not provide options to specify which version of Docker to install,and installs the latest version that is released in the “edge” channel.
+- The script does not provide options to specify which version of Docker to install,and installs the latest version that is released in the “edge” channel.

-• Do not use the convenience script if Docker has already been installed on thehost machine using another mechanism.
+- Do not use the convenience script if Docker has already been installed on thehost machine using another mechanism.

 This example uses the script at get.docker.com toinstall the latest release of Docker Engine - Community on Linux.
 To install the latesttesting version, use test.docker.com instead.
-Ineach of the commands below, replace each occurrence of get with test.
+Ineach of the commands below, replace each occurrence of get

 Warning: